Mike Douglas: Talk show

 The afternoon show was usually quiet with an eclectic mix.
 This approach would occasionally lead to confrontation, such as when soul singer James Brown took offense at racially charged comments from talk-show host/producer David Susskind, who wondered on-air why Black students often did not mix with white students, even after civil rights legislation and advances in integration.
 It got heated when Brown defended those who chose to learn first about themselves, having been systematically denied to do so, for centuries.

 Douglas never "muzzled" his guests, as flamboyant as many were.
 Pop-soul co-host Sly Stone's hyperactive behavior clashed with the calm deportment of Muhammad Ali in a 1974 show.
 Little Richard, a 1950s rock-and-roll originator, was on a serious comeback bid in 1969, and his many appearances with Douglas gave him a boost.
 In 1970, Douglas hired rocker Bobby Darin as co-host, just after Darin had emerged from seclusion and radically changed his image from lounge entertainer to folk artist.
 He told Douglas that he would sing his greatest hit "Mack the Knife" only if he could rewrite a verse to fit his updated sensibilities.
 Douglas was partially successful in expressing the wishes of fans, who demanded the original Bobby Darin.

 Douglas invited John Lennon and Yoko Ono on the show to co-host for a full week in 1972, and there were some awkward moments with Yoko's avant-garde art displays and some politically radical guests who were John and Yoko's friends at the time.
 Chuck Berry, Ralph Nader, Jerry Rubin, Bobby Seale, Yellow Pearl (Nobuko JoAnne Miyamoto, Chris Iijima), Vivian Reed, David Rosenboom and George Carlin appeared on the program.

 In July 1978, the talk show's home base was transferred to Los Angeles, where it remained until going off the air in 1981.
 Near the end of its run, the series switched to a traveling roadshow format and became The Mike Douglas Entertainment Hour, but this change failed to boost falling ratings.
 After a 20-year run, Westinghouse canceled the Mike Douglas program and replaced him with singer and TV personality John Davidson.
-Davidson's show, using a similar format, had a comparatively brief run, ending in 1982.
+The John Davidson Show, using a similar format, had a comparatively brief run, ending in 1982.

 After Douglas's Westinghouse series was canceled, Douglas hosted CNN's Los Angeles-based celebrity interview show, People Now, taking over the hosting duties from Lee Leonard.
 He was replaced in January 1983 by WTBS personality Bill Tush.